Rheumatic fever: Epidemiology

 About 33 million people are affected by rheumatic heart disease with an additional 47 million having asymptomatic damage to their heart valves.
 As of 2010 globally it resulted in 345,000 deaths, down from 463,000 in 1990.

 In Western countries, rheumatic fever has become fairly rare since the 1960s, probably due to the widespread use of antibiotics to treat streptococcus infections.
 While it has been far less common in the United States since the beginning of the 20th century, there have been a few outbreaks since the 1980s.
-The disease is most common among Indigenous Australians (particularly in central and northern Australia), Māori, and Pacific Islanders, and is also common in Sub-Saharan Africa, Latin America, the Indian Subcontinent, and North Africa.
+The disease is most common among Indigenous Australians (particularly in central and northern Australia), Māori, and Pacific Islanders, and is also common in Sub-Saharan Africa, Latin America, the Indian subcontinent, and North Africa.

-Rheumatic fever primarily affects children between ages 5 and 17 years and occurs approximately 20 days after strep throat.
+Rheumatic fever primarily affects children between the ages of 5 and 17 years and occurs approximately 20 days after strep throat.
 In up to a third of cases, the underlying strep infection may not have caused any symptoms.

 The rate of development of rheumatic fever in individuals with untreated strep infection is estimated to be 3%.
 The incidence of recurrence with a subsequent untreated infection is substantially greater (about 50%).
 The rate of development is far lower in individuals who have received antibiotic treatment.
-Persons who have had a case of rheumatic fever have a tendency to develop flare-ups with repeated strep infections.
+People who have had a case of rheumatic fever have a tendency to develop flare-ups with repeated strep infections.

-The recurrence of rheumatic fever is relatively common in the absence of maintenance of low dose antibiotics, especially during the first three to five years after the first episode.
+The recurrence of rheumatic fever is relatively common in the absence of maintenance of low-dose antibiotics, especially during the first three to five years after the first episode.
 Recurrent bouts of rheumatic fever can lead to valvular heart disease.
 Heart complications may be long-term and severe, particularly if valves are involved.
-In countries in Southeast-Asia, sub-Saharan Africa, and Oceania, the percentage of people with rheumatic heart disease detected by listening to the heart was 2.9 per 1000 children and by echocardiography it was 12.9 per 1000 children.
+In countries in Southeast Asia, sub-Saharan Africa, and Oceania, the percentage of people with rheumatic heart disease detected by listening to the heart was 2.9 per 1000 children, and by echocardiography, it was 12.9 per 1000 children.
+To assist in the identification of RHD in low resource settings and where prevalence of GAS infections is high, the World Heart Federation has developed criteria for RHD diagnosis using echocardiography, supported by clinical history if available.
+The WHF additionally defines criteria for use in people younger than age 20 to diagnose "borderline" RHD, as identification of cases of RHD among children is a priority to prevent complications and progression.
+However, spontaneous regression is more likely in borderline RHD than in definite cases, and its natural history may vary between populations.

 Echocardiographic screening among children and timely initiation of secondary antibiotic prophylaxis in children with evidence of early stages of rheumatic heart disease may be effective to reduce the burden of rheumatic heart disease in endemic regions.
+The efficacy of treating latent RHD in populations with high prevalence is balanced by the potential development of antibiotic resistance, which might be offset through use of narrow-spectrum antibiotics like benzathine benzapenicillin.
+Public health research is ongoing to determine if screening is beneficial and cost effective.